I often receive inquiries from prospective students.

 or job experience you might have.

-Many students do not know exactly what they want to work on -- you shouldn't make up a research interest that you aren't sure of.
+Having some idea of the sort of research in which you are interested helps us send your file to the relevant faculty, but many students do not know exactly what they want to work on -- you shouldn't make up a research interest that you aren't sure of.
 You should be advised that even if you meet the minimum admission standards of the University, spots in our department and the machine learning group are very limited, and so nothing can be guaranteed.

 - Q: Can you provide funding